 Dental Procedures

-About our Routine and advanced dental procedures
+About our routine and advanced dental procedures

 Most routine dentistry and some minor dental surgical techniques (eg. removal of wolf teeth), plus ancillary diagnostic services such as dental radiography or oral endoscopy for the investigation of dental problems, can be performed at the client’s premises.